happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 ## English can only be learned in practical use.
 Well, I actually started to study this language in 1995, the first year of my junior middle school.
-But it was merely 3 years ago that I started to really using it.
-I do not want to wear your patience out by telling a lot of my personal stories, but I want to tell you why I did such a switch since I believe many people has such kind of dilemma.
+But it was in the year of 2008 that I started to really using it.

+I want to tell you why I did such a switch since I believe many people has such kind of dilemma as well.

-I has always been a idiot who leads very simple life by doing whatever I like, and I felt kind of free this way during my under gradate life, that was 2001~2005, so I just love reading books in English, and I spent nearly all my time learning English, and I loved it.
-But things changed with the time passing by, and I eventually need to find a way to make a living, that's why I started programming since the first year of my post graduate study.
+I started programming since the first year of my post graduate study.
 It was not so bad, coding was also interesting.
 But one year later, that was the winter of 2007, I felt I had been kept really busy for programming and I did not have enough time for English study.

 I was scared, since if you do not have enough for English, you start to forget things.
 I thought I might lost all I had achieved till then.
 So it was kind of